rcwsr/mcrypt-compat-list-algs-patch/README.md

-# mcrypt-compat-list-algs-patch for phpseclib & mcrypt_compat
+# mcrypt-compat-speed-patch for phpseclib & mcrypt_compat

 For the rare case that you are using the mcrypt extension at the same time as having phpseclib's mcrypt_compat v1 installed.